 Crypto Investing Basics

 Ready to invest in crypto?
-One gut check: make sure you can answer the question “what is cryptocurrency?” before you put your money toward this asset.
+Make sure you can answer the question “what is cryptocurrency?” before you put your money toward this asset.
 Here’s a quick review:

-• Cryptocurrency is a digital currency used in financial transactions between individuals or entities without going through a bank, or another third party.
+• Cryptocurrency is a digital currency used in financial transactions between individuals or entities that doesn’t require going through a bank, or another third party.

-• Depending on the specific cryptocurrency, units are sometimes known as tokens, and they’re sometimes referred to as coins—you may have also heard the term “altcoins.”
+• Depending on the specific cryptocurrency, units are sometimes known as tokens, and they’re sometimes referred to as coins — you may have also heard the term “altcoins,” which refers to the coins developed as alternatives to bitcoin.

 • Tokens or coins are stored in a “wallet,” accessible with public and private keys that allows users to interface with others.